maayanzahavi/YouTubeProject-CppServer/wiki/EnvironmentSetup/CppServer.md

 Find the C++ server repository [here](https://github.com/maayanzahavi/YouTubeCppServer.git).

 ## Run the Server
-1. **Clone the Repository**: Clone the repository to your local machine.
+1. Clone the repository to your local machine.
-2. **Navigate to the Server Directory**: Open a terminal in the cloned folder.
+2. Open a terminal in the cloned folder.
-3. **Run the Server**: Execute the following command to start the server:
+3. Execute the following command to start the server:
    ```bash
    ./server